White Sands Beach is typically deserted.

 Scarcely anything remains of the historical site today, but the low bluff of Gun Hill on the northern end of this beach was once home to a small British cannon battery.
 This late 1700s or early 1800s light fortification was probably built in response to possible threats from France and the Haitian revolution.

-Record-keeping on such matters unfortunately hasn’t been thorough in the past, however, several of the cannons on public display on Grand Turk likely came from this site, as well as the previous site of Colonel Murray’s Fort to the north.
+Record-keeping on such matters unfortunately wasn't thorough in the past—however, several of the cannons on public display on Grand Turk likely came from this site, as well as the previous site of Colonel Murray’s Fort to the north.

 Getting Here

 This beach is more difficult to access than most of the other beaches on Grand Turk.
-A poor-condition track does lead to White Sands beach along Hawkes Nest Salina, but for most the easiest way to get here is to walk up the coast northeast from Boaby Rock Point.
+A poor-condition track does lead to White Sands Beach along Hawkes Nest Salina, but the easiest way to get here is to walk up the coast northeast from Boaby Rock Point.